 - At this point, you can break off small pieces and either roll them into joints or place them on the tops of bowls.
 If you elect to roll a joint, add heat to the outside.
-If you don’t do this, the hashish will burn slower than the flowers and papers, which means it falls off the joint before you even get to use it!
+If you don’t do this, the hashish will burn slower than the flowers and papers, which means it’ll fall off the joint before you even get to use it!

 Tips for Making Bubble Hash

-Bubble hash is extremely rare, which also means it is costly.
-You’re unlikely to see it available in stores anytime in the near future, which means you probably have to make it yourself.
+Bubble hash is somewhat rare, which also means it can be costly.
+Although it would have been unlikely to see it available in stores just a few years ago, its presence is expanding.
+Nevertheless, you’ll probably want to make it yourself instead of trying to hunt bubble hash down.
 Here are a few tips to help you get it right.

 A Cold Process = An Outstanding Result

 There is no way you can make bubble hash without extremely cold water because it is the icy water that separates the cannabinoids from your weed.
 It freezes and snaps the trichome stalks and heads.
 Trichomes aren’t water soluble, which means they get mixed in the ice water mix contained in the bubble hash washer.